DrChristophFH/jarvis/README.md

 - [x] better event logging (class prepare event)
 - [x] seems like constantly querying into JDI is not performant at all (cache everything for classList into own data structures)
+- [ ] tab completion in template editor
 - [ ] better breakpoint selection and adding with line display
 - [ ] tie class model with object model
 - [ ] logging with coloring